-Opera for Sunderland Schools Workshops June – July 2015.
-In the summer of 2015 we delivered workshops in 5 secondary schools across the City of Sunderland; Castle View Enterprise Academy, Thornhill School, Grindon Hall Christian School, Red House Academy, and Sand Hill View Academy.
+In June and July of 2015 we delivered workshops in 5 secondary schools across the City of Sunderland; Castle View Enterprise Academy, Thornhill School, Grindon Hall Christian School, Red House Academy, and Sand Hill View Academy.

 23 January 2015

-January - November 2015.
 Black Cats’ Stories was a ground-breaking project creating a snapshot of what football means to the people of Wearside, through digital storytelling.
-The project was delivered in partnership between Music in the Minster, Foundation of Light, Curiosity Creative and Sunderland City Council Library Services, supported by funding from The Cultural Spring and The Joicey Trust.
+The project was delivered between January and November 2015 in partnership between Opera Sunderland (then called Music in the Minster), Foundation of Light, Curiosity Creative and Sunderland City Council Library Services, supported by funding from The Cultural Spring and The Joicey Trust.

 9 October 2014

-After delivering successful singing taster sessions for The Cultural Spring they asked us to deliver regular singing sessions in Whitburn, Sunderland.
+After delivering successful singing taster sessions for The Cultural Spring, we were asked to deliver regular singing sessions in Whitburn, Sunderland.

 19 July 2014